-The respective institutional Facilities Departments must provide direct oversight for all capital construction projects, including remodeling projects.
-Facilities Management staff will be sufficiently involved in the project review, approval, and management of all capital construction projects to ensure compliance with all internal and external requirements.
+The respective institutional department responsible for capital construction (i.e., Facilities or Planning and Construction) must provide direct oversight for all capital construction projects, including repair and maintenance projects.
+Project management staff and if applicable, the department staff who will be the user of the project, will be sufficiently involved in the project planning, review, approval, and management of all capital construction projects to ensure compliance with all internal and external requirements.

-Upon the request of a campus of the Nevada System of Higher Education, the State Public Works Board may delegate to that campus any of the authority granted to the State Public Works Board pursuant to Nevada Revised Statutes (NRS) 341.141 to NRS 341.148, inclusive.
+Upon the request of an institution, the State Public Works Board may delegate to that campus any of the authority granted to the State Public Works Board pursuant to Nevada Revised Statutes (NRS) 341.141 to NRS 341.148, inclusive.
+Delegation by the State Public Works Board shall be documented in the project records; otherwise, capital projects shall comply with NRS 341.141 through NRS 341.148.

-A contract for a capital construction project for the Nevada System of Higher Education may be entered into without advertising for sealed bids if the estimated cost to perform the contract is less than \$100,000.
+A contract for a capital construction project may be entered into without advertising for sealed bids if the estimated cost to perform the contract is less than \$100,000.